syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/floating-action-button/EJ2_ASP.MVC/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-## Register Syncfusion Script Manager
+## Register Syncfusion script manager

 Open `~/Views/Shared/_Layout.cshtml` page and register the script manager `EJS().ScriptManager()` at the end of `<body>` in the ASP.NET MVC application as follows.